DA and some elder lenses on Pentax K-1

 K-1 + DA 16-45/4:

-Recommended as a 22-60 wide angel on K-1, and as 16-45 on K-3 II.
-Problems with shadows on built-in flash made it less suitable on K-3 and elder built-in-flash-cameras on wide angles.
+This lens needs cropping from 16 to 22 mm.
+So, it is recommended as a 22-45 wide angel on K-1 FF.
+Problems with shadows on built-in flash images made it less suitable on K-3 and elder built-in-flash-cameras on wide angles.

 K-1 + DA 17-70/4:

 Usable when cropped, but not recommended on FF compared to the 16-45.
-Functions as a 26-105 zoom, which is a good range.
+Functions as a 26-105 zoom when cropped, which is a good range.
 However, it is known for a hunting SDM AF.
 Mine is useless on AF at 70mm.

 K-1 + DA 18-135/3,5-5,6: